Blog

 Cave tabellarium – Beware of the mailman

 Epistolophobia.
 A popular online dictionary defines it as ‘an abnormal or irrational fear of correspondence, especially the receiving or writing of letters or messages’.[1]
 The Swiss linguist Ferdinand de Saussure (d.
-1913) is said to have suffered from it, as part of a more general tendency towards debilitating procrastination.[2]
-A handful of modern testimonials can…
+1913) is said to have suffered from it, as part of his general tendency towards debilitating procrastination.[2]
+A handful of modern testimonials can be…

 Read more